WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-19-collect-and-query-kubernetes-logs-with-grafana-loki.md

 - a multi-dimensional data model for time series data
 - collecting logs via a pull model

 You can find more details on the <a href="https://prometheus.io" target="_blank" rel="noopener noreferrer">Prometheus website</a>.
-In a future post, I will show you how to use Prometheus to collect and display metrics from your microservices and Kubernetes cluster.
+[In my next post](/monitor-net-microservices-with-prometheus), I will show you how to use Prometheus to collect and display metrics from your microservices and Kubernetes cluster.

 ### Promtail